LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes: Findings

-\ipstart{Backfire of Authentic Materials: Workplace Detachment} While participants valued the activity of solving work-related quizzes, two also noted that practicing quizzes containing work-related materials outside of work hours sometimes discouraged them from practicing further.
-P8 noted, ``\textit{Sometimes I wanted to detach from work, but reviewing the same materials after hours felt like an extension of my job.}''.
+While participants valued the activity of solving work-related quizzes, two also noted that practicing quizzes containing work-related materials after work sometimes depressed them.
+P8 noted, ``\textit{Sometimes I wanted to detach from work, but reviewing the same materials after hours felt like an extension of my job.}'' \idx{15}Four participants mentioned that although \sysname{}’s high level of personalization was helpful, it occasionally felt overly tied to their own queries.
+They pointed out that the system generated quizzes based on explicit queries, which limited broader learning opportunities.
+P1 explained, ``\textit{To learn related words, I had to explicitly ask \queryapp{}.
+For example, when I came across `customer churn' in context, I needed to ask follow-up questions like `How is it different from customer retention?' for those to appear in the quiz.}'' P19 suggested augmenting the content with paraphrased alternatives or domain-specific vocabulary that the system could infer as relevant, even without explicit learner requests.